Young Professionals Board Members

 Christopher Zak, Scudo Drivers, Owner

-The Young Professionals Board will support Treasure House’s work in providing a supportive living environment where young adults with cognitive and developmental disabilities can participate in their community, achieve independence, and realize their purpose.
+The Young Professionals Board supports Treasure House’s work in providing a supportive living environment where young adults with cognitive and developmental disabilities can participate in their community, achieve independence, and realize their purpose.
 The Young Professionals Board members serve with the same innovation and relationship building skills that helped establish Treasure House by being advocates in the community, fundraisers, and volunteers.

 The Young Professionals Board is open to professionals at least 21 years old and no older than 40 years old who commit to: